ctb/titus-blog/src/w4s-future-strategies.rst

    that most scientists would invest the learning time necessary to become usefully proficient in collaboration tech.
-Speaking only for myself, I can tell you that I am constantly challenged for "thinking time", and so I'm perenially scared of new technology that has a learning curve (...one reason I like the IPython notebook so much -- no learning curve!)
+Speaking only for myself, I can tell you that I am constantly challenged for "thinking time", and so I'm perennially scared of new technology that has a learning curve (...one reason I like the IPython notebook so much -- no learning curve!)
 What can we do?